 Safeguarding Culture

 Safeguarding children is a phrase most people will have heard of but may find it difficult to define.
-The Working together to Safeguard Children 2018 guidance by HM Government provides an explanation.
+The Working together to Safeguard Children 2023 guidance by HM Government provides an explanation.
 Safeguarding and promoting the welfare of children is defined as:

-- preventing impairment of children's health or development
+- preventing impairment of children's mental and physical health or development

 - ensuring that children grow up in circumstances consistent with the provision of safe and effective care

-- taking action to enable all children to have the best outcomes.
+- taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework

 Our family of schools has a strong and effective safeguarding culture.
 Safeguarding is particularly effective because everyone is expected to know and understand about safeguarding.
 Everything we do, and the ways in which we behave, all contribute to a strong culture of safeguarding in our Trust.